sam-pop/Obj-nameCapitalizer/README.md

 Outputs a new converted `.txt` file.

-Built to be used with my [randsGenerator](https://github.com/sam-pop/randsGenerator) tool (but can be used without it with minor code tweaking).
+Built to be used with my [randsGenerator](https://github.com/sam-pop/randsGenerator) tool (can be tweaked for any use with minor code changes).

 ## How to use